-To work in Indonesia, foreign nationals must be sponsored by an Indonesian entity that will need to obtain the appropriate work permit.
-In addition, the foreign national will need to obtain a Limited Stay Visa.
-It should be noted that certain positions are not open for foreign nationals working in Indonesia.
-In addition, the Indonesian government has issued several regulations with regard to the specific positions that foreign nationals can hold in certain sectors.
-Key Government Agencies Visas are generally issued by the Embassy or Consular Office of the Republic of Indonesia in accordance with the decision of the Director General of Immigration ("DGI") on behalf of the Minister of Law and Human Rights ("MOLHR").
-The DGI may fully authorize the Indonesian Embassy or Consular Office to approve or reject visa applications.
+To work in Indonesia, foreign nationals must be sponsored by an Indonesian entity that must obtain the appropriate work permit.
+The foreign national must also obtain a Limited Stay Visa.

+It should be noted that certain positions are not open to foreign nationals working in Indonesia.
+The Indonesian government has also issued several regulations regarding what specific positions foreign nationals can hold within various sectors.

+Visas are generally issued by the embassy or Consular Office of the Republic of Indonesia in accordance with the decision of the Director General of Immigration (DGI) on behalf of the Minister of Law and Human Rights (MOLHR).
+The DGI can choose to fully authorize the Indonesian embassy or Consular Office to approve or reject visa applications.

 However, Diplomatic Visas and Service Visas (Visa Dinas) are issued subject to the decision of the Minister of Foreign Affairs.
-The Diplomatic Visa is a visa granted to a foreigner holding a diplomatic passport who is traveling to Indonesia to perform official diplomatic duties.
-The Service Visa is a visa granted to a foreigner holding a "service passport" (paspor dinas) or other types of passport who is traveling to Indonesia to perform official non-diplomatic duties from a foreign government or an international organization.
+The Diplomatic Visa is a visa granted to a foreign national holding a diplomatic passport that is traveling to Indonesia to perform official diplomatic duties.
+The Service Visa is a visa granted to a foreign national holding a "service passport" (paspor dinas) or another type of passport traveling to Indonesia to perform official, non-diplomatic duties for a foreign government or an international organization.

 Work permits are issued by the Ministry of Employment (MOE).